the time has come to

 Your Ancient emanates an Aura from the tile it is standing on.
 The Aura extends to the 8 spaces immediately surrounding your Ancient.

-MANNA AND TREES
+MANNA AND TERRA

 Manna is tracked on the Manna tracker on your side of the board.
 They do not carry over to your next turn, and you cannot have more than 8 Manna at any given time.